Move your mouse over the image for instructions on parts of the planting process.

 Route 2 strands of galvanized wire through rubber hose (12-18" length) & twist tight for support.
 Place hose above first lateral branches.
 Attach wire to guying stakes (2" x 2" x 36").
 Cut notch in back of stake to hold wire.
 Mark wire for safety.

-Rootball should be placed on compacted base so as not to settle.
+Place rootball on compacted base so as not to settle.
 Rootball should be 2" above existing soil line.

-Hold Size and Amended Backfill Mixture
+Hole Size and Amended Backfill Mixture

 Width of hole should be a minimum of 12" wider than rootball.